What Do Civil Engineering Technician Do?

 - Geotechnical Engineering Technician

-There were about 74,500 jobs for Civil Engineering Technician in 2016 (in the United States).
+In 2016, there was an estimated number of 74,500 jobs in the United States for Civil Engineering Technician.
 New jobs are being produced at a rate of 8.9% which is above the national average.
 The Bureau of Labor Statistics predicts 6,600 new jobs for Civil Engineering Technician by 2026.
-Due to new job openings and attrition, there will be an average of 7,200 job openings in this field each year.
+There will be an estimated 7,200 positions for Civil Engineering Technician per year.

 The states with the most job growth for Civil Engineering Technician are Utah, Florida, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Maine.
 These states have the worst job growth for this type of profession.